India Maruti investors ratchet up pressure to shelve Suzuki deal

-MUMBAI, March 11 (Reuters) - A group of investors in Maruti Suzuki Ltd ratcheted up pressure on India’s top carmaker to abandon a plan for its Japanese parent to build a new plant to make cars for the Indian firm, saying it would hurt shareholders.
+MUMBAI (Reuters) - A group of investors in Maruti Suzuki Ltd (MRTI.NS) ratcheted up pressure on India’s top carmaker to abandon a plan for its Japanese parent to build a new plant to make cars for the Indian firm, saying it would hurt shareholders.

-Suzuki Motor Co, which owns 56 percent of Maruti, in January announced plans to invest $488 million on a new plant in India and shelved an earlier plan for Maruti to set up the factory itself.
+Suzuki Motor Co (7269.T), which owns 56 percent of Maruti, in January announced plans to invest $488 million on a new plant in India and shelved an earlier plan for Maruti to set up the factory itself.

 A group of 16 big fund managers said in a letter to Maruti management, dated March 5 and seen by Reuters, that the plan would shift manufacturing activity away from the Indian company and turn it into a “shell company” of its parent.